ifmcjthenknczny/ifmcjthenknczny/README.md

 I've been coding since my university days, and in 2022 I managed to turn my hobby into a career with **Typescript** as my first language of choice.

-In programming I am most passionate about solving complex problems, learning new technologies, refining and optimizing code.
+In programming I am most passionate about solving complex problems, learning new technologies, optimizing code.

 You can find my **notable personal projects** right below this README! ⬇️